SamyaDaleh/CL-Toolbox/doc/doc.md

 which have to be found in order to use a rule, and a list of one or more consequence items, which are added to the set of items that can be used if all antecedence items were found.
-The parsing schema contains axioms, a list of deduction rules, here represented as so called StaticDeductionRules, because they don't change at runtime.
+The parsing schema contains axioms, a list of deduction rules, here represented as so called `StaticDeductionRules`, because they don't change at runtime.
 Axioms have zero antecedence items and can be applied if there are no items yet.
 Also a parsing schema contains a list of rules, here of type DynamicDeductionRule.
 By definition they contain both